sjackman/white-spruce-organelles-paper/README.md

 data using ABySS.
 Whole genome sequencing data contains reads from both the nuclear and organellar genomes.
 Reads of the organellar genomes are abundant, because each cell contains hundreds of mitochondria and plastids.
-One lane of MiSeq data assembles the 124 kbp plastid genome in a single scaffold, and one lane of HiSeq data assembles a putative 6 Mbp mitochondrial genome.
+One lane of MiSeq data assembles the 123 kbp plastid genome in a single contig, and one lane of HiSeq data assembles a putative 6 Mbp mitochondrial genome.
 The raw assembly is expected to be composed of organellar sequence as well as nuclear repeat elements.
 The organellar sequences are separated from the